 If your dogs are nervous around people or crowds, it may be best to place them into a separate room with their favorite beds and toys.
-Turning no music or a tv will help drown out and keep your dogs company.
+Turning on music or a tv will help drown out and keep your dog's company.

+Watch the doors and exits - If your dog is comfortable around guests, they can easily feel spooked.
+If the door is open and run.
 As your guests are leaving or entering, you'll especially want to keep a close eye on your dogs so they don't accidentally get out of the house.

 Name Tags and Microchips - Always make sure your dog has an up to date ID Tag and Microchip.

 New Year’s Noises: Please remember that confetti strings can get lodged in a dog’s intestines, resulting in surgery.
 Noisy poppers can scare pets and hurt their ears.
 Remember that many pets are also scared of fireworks, so make sure you put them in a secure, escape-proof area as midnight approaches.